Pierre François Xavier de Ram

 Monseignor Peter de Ram, the first rector of the Catholic University of Mechlin and in 1835 the first rector the new Catholic University of Leuven.

-Pierre François Xavier de Ram (September 2, 1804, Leuven – May 14, 1865, Leuven), was a Belgian papal prelate, canon and historian, best known for being the first rector of the new Catholic University of Belgium, founded in Mechelen in 1834, which in 1835 moved to Leuven as the Catholic University of Leuven.
+Pierre François Xavier de Ram (September 2, 1804, Leuven – May 14, 1865, Leuven), was a Belgian papal prelate, canon and historian, best known for being the first rector of the Catholic University of Leuven.

 Biography

 De Ram entered the Major Seminary, Mechelen, where he was ordained in 1827.
 He was appointed professor of poetry at the seminary of Mechelen and archivist of the diocese.

 During the period when King William I was carrying on his campaign against the Catholic faith and traditions of the Belgians, and while de Ram was still young, he took an active part in the struggle maintained by the Belgian clergy against the government of the Netherlands, republishing eighteenth century works, in which, in a series of historical studies refuting the doctrines of Joseph II, he combatted the latter's disciple, King William I.

 He was next appointed keeper of the diocesan records and professor in the episcopal seminary at Mechelen.
 In order to stay the spread of Protestantism in the Netherlands he collaborated with a movement for the publishing of religious works, bringing out Levens van de voornaemste Heyligen en roemweerdige peersonen der Nederlanden (Lives of the most prominent saints and celebrities of the Netherlands).
-His chief study for many years was hagiography, and he published an edition of Butler's Lives of the Saints (Leuven, 1828–35).
+His chief study for many years was hagiography, and he published an edition of Alban Butler's Lives of the Saints (Leuven, 1828–35).
 Between 1828 and 1858 appeared the Synodicon Belgicum, a collection of unpublished documents upon the ecclesiastical history of the Netherlands since Philip II (Leuven, 4 vols., in quarto).

-During the years immediately before the Revolution of 1830, de Ram, who was much influenced by Lamennais, was active in bringing about a coalition of Liberals and Catholics against the Dutch government established by the Powers on the fall of Napoleon, and in endeavoring to give a democratic character to the policy of his church.
+During the years immediately before the Revolution of 1830, de Ram, who was much influenced by Lamennais, was active in bringing about a coalition of Liberals and Catholics against the government of the United Kingdom of the Netherlands established by the Treaty of Vienna (1815) after the fall of Napoleon, and in endeavouring to give a democratic character to the policy of his church.
 He declined to stand as a member of the Belgian assembly, and applied himself wholly to teaching and to editing or composing historical books.